gmukherjee/gmukherjee.github.io/Research.md

 layout: default
 ---

+_&#8226; Banerjee T, Bhattacharya B and Mukherjee G.<a href='https://arxiv.org/pdf/2003.02937.pdf'> <em>A nearest-neighbor based nonparametric test for viral remodeling in heterogeneous single-cell proteomic data. </em></a> Annals of Applied Statistics, 2020; R-package: TRUH._

+_&#8226; Banerjee T, Mukherjee G, Dutta S and Ghosh P. <a href='https://www.tandfonline.com/doi/ref/10.1080/01621459.2019.1611584'><em>A Large-scale Constrained Joint Modeling Approach For Predicting User Activity, Engagement And Churn With Application To Freemium Mobile Games.</em></a> Journal of American Statistical Association, 2019.
+Matlab toolbox: <a href='https://gmukherjee.github.io/Software/2018-12-31-cezij/'><em>click here</em></a>;_

+_&#8226; Sen N, Mukherjee G and Arvin A. <a href='https://doi.org/10.3389/fmicb.2020.01224'><em>The Use of Single Cell Mass Cytometry to Define the Molecular Mechanisms of Varicella-Zoster Virus Lymphotropism</em></a>.
+Frontiers in Microbiology, Vol 11, 2020._

+_&#8226; <a href='https://elifesciences.org/articles/55487'><em>HIV efficiently infects T cells from the endometrium and remodels them to promote systemic viral spread. </em></a> Elife, Vol 9, 2020; With Roan lab at UCSF._

+_&#8226; Banerjee T, Liu P, Mukherjee G, Dutta S and Che H. <a href='https://www.tandfonline.com/doi/ref/10.1080/01621459.2019.1611584'><em>A Crossed Random Effects Joint Modeling Framework for Improved Prediction of Player Responses in Massively Multiplayer Online Role Playing Games.</em></a> submitted;_

+_&#8226; Gangopadhyay U and Mukherjee G. <a href="https://arxiv.org/pdf/1905.09451.pdf"><em>On Discrete Priors and Sparse Minimax Optimal Predictive Densities.</em></a> Electronic Journal of Statistics, 2021._

+_&#8226; Banerjee T, Liu Q, Mukherjee G and Sun W. <a href='https://arxiv.org/pdf/1910.08997.pdf'><em>A General Framework for Empirical Bayes Estimation in the Discrete Linear Exponential Family. </em></a> Journal of Machine Learning Research, 2020.
+R-code:  <a href='https://gmukherjee.github.io/Software/2019-10-10-npeb/'><em>NPEB</em></a>;_

+_&#8226; Karmakar B, Liu P, Mukherjee G, Dutta S and Che H. <a href='https://www.tandfonline.com/doi/ref/10.1080/01621459.2019.1611584'><em>Improved Retention Analysis in Freemium Role-Playing Games by Jointly Modeling Players’ Motivation, Progression and Churn.</em></a> submitted;_

+_&#8226; George E, Mukherjee G and Yano K. <a href=""><em>Optimal Shrinkage Estimation of Predictive Densities under alpha–divergences.</em></a>_

 _&#8226; Mukherjee G and Johnstone IM. <a href='https://arxiv.org/abs/1211.2071'><em>Exact minimax estimation of the predictive density in sparse Gaussian models.</em></a> Annals of Statistics, Vol 43, No 3 (2015), 937-961.
 R-Code: <a href='https://gmukherjee.github.io/Software/2014-01-31-pde/'><em>click here</em></a>;_

 _&#8226; Radchenko P and Mukherjee G. <a href='https://arxiv.org/pdf/1412.0753.pdf'><em>Convex clustering via L1 fusion penalization.</em></a> Journal of the Royal Statistical Society: Series B, 79.5 (2017): 1527-1546.
 R-Code: